 - Guide 1: How to Remove .adobe Files Virus (STOP) from Windows.

-- Guide 2: Get rid of .adobe Files Virus (STOP) from Mac OS X.
+- Guide 2: Get rid of .adobe Files Virus (STOP) on Mac OS X.

-- Guide 3: Remove .adobe Files Virus (STOP) from Google Chrome.
+- Guide 3: Remove .adobe Files Virus (STOP) in Google Chrome.

 - Guide 4: Erase .adobe Files Virus (STOP) from Mozilla Firefox.